heyinwong/ReelFeel/README.md

-# ReelFeel: AI-Powered Taste-Based Movie Recommender
+# ReelFeel: A taste-based movie recommender web app powered by AI

 A full-stack project that uses AI to understand your cinematic taste — not by genre or public rating, but by how you respond to films.